“BIRTH OF PHARAOH” CHAPTER 4

 The Pharaoh, from the stage, responds, “Skin is sensitive to light.
 But he doesn’t care.
 Do you really care?
 Because I don’t believe you.
 You sound scared.”

 There is something so unusual about his speech that Thamy and Boxe are speculative of their next action to take.
+That lasts for a moment but then Thamy begins to advance up the stone steps.

 “That’s the last straw!”
 Thamy has a hammer.
 He starts a strong walk towards Skin.

 Skin looks upwards, as if calling out to the Factory.
 His voice is more mellow than ever, stretching with kind thoughts to anyone who hears him speak.
-He says, “I never knew I was such a beast.
-Alone.
-Like prey.
-You are my successors, then?”

-Thamy snarls at Skin as he says, “You are dead, Pharaoh.
-Or, Skin.
-I have not time for anything that doesn’t operate the way I was told it would.
-And you got out of that wrapping on the shipment stage, so I already know you are a beast.
-Probably already murdered a bunch of people!”
+Boxe is on his knees now, in front of Skin’s chair.
+He says to him, “We have not time for anything that doesn’t operate the way we were told it would.
+And you got out of that wrapping on the shipment stage, on your own, so we know you are a fiend!”

 “I am an Innocent,” Skin responds Then, without warning he flicks a meal of flesh from his own leg and sucks on his own blood.